Catalytic Coagulation: Abstract

 \section{Abstract}

-We introduce an autocatalytic aggregation model in which the rate at which two clusters merge to form a cluster is controlled by the presence of a third ``enzymatic'' cluster whose mass must equal to the mass of one of the reaction partners.
-The enzyme is unaffected by the joining event and is available to either participate in or catalyze subsequent reactions.
+We introduce an autocatalytic aggregation model in which the rate at which two clusters merge is controlled by the third ``catalytic'' cluster, whose mass must equal the mass of one of the reaction partners.
+The catalyst is unaffected by the joining event and can participate in or catalyze subsequent reactions.
 This model is meant to mimic the self-replicating reactions that occur in models for the origin of life.
-We solve the kinetics of enzymatic aggregation in the model with mass-independent rates and show that the total cluster density decays as $t^{-1/3}$, while the density of clusters of any fixed mass decays as $t^{-2/3}$.
+We solve the kinetics of catalytic coagulation for the case of mass-independent reaction rates and show that the total cluster density decays as $t^{-1/3}$, while the density of clusters of fixed mass decays as $t^{-2/3}$.
 These behaviors contrast with the corresponding $t^{-1}$ and $t^{-2}$ scalings for classic aggregation.
 We extend our model to mass-dependent reaction rates, to situations where only ``magic'' mass clusters can catalyze reactions, and to include steady monomer input.